Kate Hawkesby: Hidden in plain sight - the alarming rise of the working poor

-Some confronting news out of the Salvation Army this week - the majority of people asking for food parcels have never had to ask for help before: they're what's known as, the 'working poor'.
+Some confronting news out of the Salvation Army this week - the majority of people asking for food parcels have never had to ask for help before: they are what's known as, the "working poor".

 This comes in the same week that the City Mission in Auckland claims to have run out of canned food due to a 25 per cent increase in demand.
 Community workers claim it's the high cost of everyday living which is forcing families into a situation where they simply cannot afford enough food.